MicroPython is a reimplementation of Python 3 that can be used with the BBC micro:bit

 MicroPython uses a combination of compilation and interpretation techniques to run your program.
 Here’s how:

 When MicroPython sees a script it parses each line of the script.
 The end result is a set of in-memory tokens grouped in such a way that they represent how your program works.
-This is called the parse tree.
+This is called the Abstract Syntax Tree (AST).

-The parse tree is compiled into a terse set of instructions called Python bytecode.
+The AST is compiled into a terse set of instructions called Python bytecode.
 Bytecode instructions are like CPU assembly language instructions, but they are targeted for a virtual machine, not for a real piece of computer hardware.

 The Python bytecode is given to the Python virtual machine to run and so your program is executed.